MinecraftHopper/MinecraftHopper/_help/hjt/index.markdown

 ![](/static/images/help/hjt/mac-terminal-command.png)

 #### Step 3
 <p>The script will run for a minute or two.
 If a java error pops up asking you to install JDK, click OK.
-When the script completes, a URL will appear in the terminal.</p>
+When the script completes, a file path will appear in the terminal..</p>
 ![](/static/images/help/hjt/mac-terminal-command-java-error.png)
 ![](/static/images/help/hjt/mac-terminal-command-completed.png)